lana28/covid19/index.md

-## Comparison Between COVID 19 Testing places and Safe Hospitals, and Drive-Through Testing Places in South Korea
+## Comparison between COVID 19 Testing places and Safe Hospitals, and Drive-Through Testing Places in South Korea

 This is one of my project in my college, which deals with web scraping.
 As a graduate student who studies Computational Social Science, I would like to visulalize the hottest issue for now, COVID 19.
 I wanted to scrape information of testing places, safe hospitals for those who do not have respiratory diseases, and unprecedented drive-through testing places in South Korea.
 To visualize them, I used API of KAKAO map to acquire exact latitude and longitude of each place and used Google API to see distribution of testing places on a map.